yoko-yamanouchi/APICSS/README.md

 ## New naming convention

-**Traditional approach**
+### Traditional approach

-- "Class name should be a semantic phrase to prepare for changing the style in the future."
+> Class name should be a semantic phrase to prepare for changing the style in the future.

-**New approach**
+### New one

-- "Class name should be based on their own properties to prepare for using whatever purpose in the future."
+> Class name should be based on their own properties to prepare for using whatever purpose in the future.

 ## Resources